 When you’re well-informed, however, you can turn a negative disposition into a more positive one.
 This way, your puppy still has hope before it’s too late.

 Any breed can produce an aggressive puppy

 Aggression is not breed-specific.
 Just as sweet, loving, friendly dogs exist in every breed, so do aggressive dogs.
 No single breed is an exception.

 It is your responsibility to be open-minded when you see a problem.
-That means taking immediate and appropriate action, at any sign of aggression.
+That means taking immediate and appropriate action at any sign of aggression.
 Wishful thinking that things will change is not the answer.
 The earlier you act out on it, the higher the chances you can resolve your pup’s aggressive behavior.

 The first thing you should do is speak to your veterinarian.
 Have your veterinarian examine your puppy.
-There could be medical issues, there could be genetic issues, or there may be other pressing matters that need to be dealt with as soon as possible.
+There could be medical issues, genetic issues, or other pressing matters that need to be dealt with as soon as possible.
 The longer you wait, the harder it could be to correct.
 A vet is an expert who can help you tame any aggressive tendencies you may discover.